chrisb09/ibus/README.md

 Using an incorrect key for decryption may result in errors.
 Access to your data is lost when you lose your key.
 Use `--minsize=x` to force images to have dimensions of at least x times x.
 Default is minsize=256.
 Use `--maxsize=x` to force images to have dimensions of at maximum x times x.
 Default is maxsize=4000.
+Use `--threads=x` to set the number of threads for encoding.

 Do make Backups of your data before using this program.
 I'm not responseable for any data you might lose.